-Water chemistry and bacteriological sampling was conducted six times between June 18 and July 23, 2013, on Big Creek at RM 0.15.
+Water chemistry and bacteriological sampling was conducted five times at RM 1.00 and six times at RM 0.15 between June 18, 2014, and July 22, 2014.
 Techniques used for sampling and analyses followed the Ohio EPA Surface Water Field Sampling Manual (2013).
 Chemical water quality samples from each site were collected with two 4-liter disposable polyethylene cubitainers with disposable polypropylene lids and two 473-mL plastic bottles.
 One of the plastic bottles was field preserved with trace nitric acid and the other was field preserved with trace sulfuric acid.
 All water quality samples were collected as grab samples.
 Bacteriological samples were collected in sterilized plastic bottles.
-At the time of sampling, measurements for dissolved oxygen, pH, temperature, and conductivity were collected using a YSI 600XL sonde.
+At the time of sampling, measurements for dissolved oxygen, pH, temperature, and conductivity were collected using either a YSI EXO1 or 600XL sonde.
 Duplicate samples and field blanks were collected at randomly selected sites, at a frequency not less than 5% of the total samples collected.
 Relative percent difference (RPD) was used to determine the degree of discrepancy between the primary and duplicate sample (Formula 1).

-Formula 1: RPD = $$\left(\frac{|X-Y|}{((X+Y)/2)}\right) 100$$
+Formula 1: $$RPD = \left(\frac{|X-Y|}{((X+Y)/2)}\right) 100$$